-• Drive five different classic cars on open roads • Choose between Welsh border or Cotswolds routes • Fuel, insurance, lunch & event back up all included • A full day out driving stunning classic sports cars
+• Drive five different classic cars on open roads • Two different Cotswolds itineraries to choose from • Fuel, insurance & event back up all included • A full day out driving stunning classic sports cars

 • Drive a Steve McQueen-style Bullitt Mustang • Experience takes place at Bovingdon Airfield track • Enjoy 10 driving laps of this replica movie car • Includes sighting laps in hot hatch as a passenger

 • Hire a classic 1960s Ford Mustang for 24 hours • Drive on the open roads around Lewes & East Sussex • There are coupes, fastbacks & convertibles to hire • A short familiarisation drive before you head off